maciejg-git/alpine-remote-component-plugin/README.md

 </div>
 ```

-`x-rc` - is used to set component options:
+`x-rc` - the directive used to set component options:

 - `x-rc:name` - sets component name.
 This is optional but can be useful in event listeners to identify component.
 Default: `''`.
 - `x-rc:swap` - specifies where to insert component.
 Valid values are: `inner` and `outer`.
 Default: `outer`.